tiyab/dotfiles/README.md

 Softwares are installed via [Homebrew](https://brew.sh/) and [Homebrew-Bundle](https://github.com/Homebrew/homebrew-bundle).
 Refer to [Brewfile](Brewfile) to see the list of installed applications.

+> Calibre and VLC failed to be installed on the first run, but when second run is done, installation is successful.

 ## softwares customization

 ### zsh